 I lost my pet.
 How do I know if it has been brought to the WCHS?

 All strays currently residing at the WCHS are listed on our Lost & Found Center page.
 By law, owners have 5 days to claim their animal(s).
 After that, ownership transfer to WCHS.

-I know someone who is abusing an animal.
+I suspect someone of animal abuse.
 What can I do?